Gated community: United Kingdom

+Gated communities were established in the late 1920s in response to the increasing crime rates in cities.
+The first gated community was established in 1928 by John Galsworthy on the outskirts of London.
 In the United Kingdom, gated communities are relatively rare.
 In 2004 there were an estimated 1,000 such communities in England (i.e. not including Scotland, Wales and Northern Ireland).
 As of 2002, the majority of these communities were found to be in the South East and most were small developments; only four local authorities had one or more gated communities with over 300 dwellings.
 They generally consisted of a gated street of up to 60 or 100 houses, or a single block of flats.

 The bulk of gated communities in the United Kingdom have been constructed by private developers, with smaller proportions built by social landlords and through public-private partnerships.
 Research has found that they typically exist within surrounding areas that are also highly affluent, if not necessarily gated.
 It has been noted that as far as buyer motivation is concerned, issues of security, exclusivity and prestige were often subsumed by a desire to obtain property that would maintain its value.
 Although the appeal of these communities is said to be mainly be to "young affluent singles" and older couples, this varies significantly according to location and the availability of accommodation types.
 Unlike in America, marketing materials rarely refer to any community aspect of living in a gated development.

 There is "considerable diversity in terms of the built form" of gated communities.
 In London, many new-build and converted spaces that have been turned into gated communities consist largely of flats and are therefore unlikely to be suitable for families.
 The redevelopment of these inner city sites for "secure, upscale, condominium-style housing in central London" was partly fuelled by a cultural shift among young professionals towards "loft-living" in the city centre.
 Examples from London include the Docklands developments of New Caledonian Wharf, Kings and Queen Wharf and Pan Peninsula, and East London locations like the Bow Quarter in Bow.

 Outside London, gated communities tend to be more spacious.
 The most prestigious gated communities, or "private estates", are generally seen as being those around the fringes of London; these include the large estates at St George's Hill and Wentworth, both of which are in Surrey.
 In general, there is a heavy concentration around Surrey's Cobham-Esher-Weybridge triangle – examples are Burwood Park and Kingswood Warren, while Blackhills and Clare Hill represent smaller competitors with somewhat lower property values.
 In suburban Kent, Keston Park and Farnborough Park are most notable.